Management Accounts. Done right.

 What you actually get.

-You work with one ACCA-qualified accountant who knows your business, not a rotating call centre.
-They prepare the numbers and talk you through them, so the commentary reflects what is actually happening on the ground.
+You work with one CIMA-qualified accountant (ACMA, CGMA, ACCA, FCCA) who knows your business, not a rotating call centre.
+They act as your finance business partner, preparing the numbers and talking you through them, so the commentary reflects what is actually happening on the ground.

 • Fixed pricing, rolling monthly